 In the middle of the night the phone rang.
 Startled, I quickly picked up before another ring echoed in the silence.
-It was my Mother on the other end of the phone who recently moved in to a rental house across the street from us.
-She said “I don’t feel well can you……”.
-I hung up the phone before she could finish her sentence and I ran across the street to her house.
+It was my Mother on the other end of the phone. she said “I don’t feel well can you……”.
+I hung up the phone before she could finish her sentence and I ran across the street.

-During my drive to the hospital I began talking to myself: “Mom when you get out of the hospital we’re going to have a long talk about your health information!” ”How bad can this be?
+During my drive to the hospital I began talking to myself: “Mom when you get out of the hospital we’re going to have a long talk!”
+“How bad can this be?
 She has an upset stomach…..not bad, right?”
 When I arrived at the hospital I grabbed a pad of paper on the passenger seat and I found my way from the parking lot to the ER Entrance.
-Of course the ambulance went in a different entrance.
 When I walked in someone was waiting for me.
 I thought to myself “WOW!
 What incredible service!”
 Unbeknownst to me that person was a nurse asking me the same questions the 911 Operator asked me and the paramedics asked me.
 I started to get frustrated.
 I looked at her and said “Look, I know where my Mom likes to have lunch, and I know where she likes to go shopping.
 I don’t know the answers to these medical questions.”
-While she was handing me a clipboard and a pen she replied, “Honey, most people don’t.”
-I look at the clipboard and it’s several pages of forms – and I couldn’t fill out 98% of it as I looked at it blindly – not really paying any attention to it.
+While she was handing me a clipboard and a pen she replied, “Honey, most people don’t…….front and back please.”
+I look at the clipboard and it’s several pages of forms – and I couldn’t fill out 98% of it as I looked at it blindly – not really paying any attention to it – and caring less about it.
 I handed it back to her.
-My lack of information was getting frustrating for me and for the medical professionals.

-When I woke, my Mother-In-Law was sitting in this small room with me.
-I was grateful for her company even though we sat in silence.
-A few hours later the doctor came in and informed us that my Mother survived the surgery.
+Hours passed.
+The doctor finally came in said she survived the surgery.
 They were moving her to the MICU…she was on life support…the next 72 hours were critical.
-He told us to go to the 3rd floor and wait until he comes in to get me so I could see her.
 A couple hours later I was escorted to her room.
 The tubes, machines, beeping sounds, wires, were overwhelming to look at, but I ignored them and slowly proceeded to her bedside.
 She didn’t look like my Mother.
-Was that my Mother?
-Her hair was wet and slicked back – my Mother always had her hair done. ”Check her wristband to make sure”, I told myself….”
-It was her.
 Her eyes were huge.
 They said it was the medication.
 There was a nurse standing on the opposite side of the bed.
 The doctor came in and started speaking.
 I asked him to “Please wait – I need to write this down.”
 I didn’t stop writing until he stopped talking.
 He told me he would be back and he quickly left the room.
 The nurse was still next to my Mom on the other side of the bed.
 She had a small smile on her face as she looked at me.
 I told her how nice everyone is.
-I told her “That kindness was never more important than it is right now.
+I told her “Kindness was never more important than it is right now.
 I need you to tell me what he said in normal terms.”
 She provided me with correct spellings, pronunciations, easy to understand terms, websites to explore, etc. She said “Don’t worry, your Mom is going to be fine.”
 I looked at her with tears in my eyes and I said “How do you know that?”
 She said “Because she has urine in her catheter bag.”
 I said “So?
 So what?
 She’s peeing.”
 She said “If her kidneys are working its a good sign she’s going to be just fine.”